-If you want to know more about the best sources of vegan protein plus some other high protein recipes, we have a super helpful guide here!
+If you want to know more about the best sources of vegan protein plus some other high protein recipes, I have a super helpful guide here!

 🍲How to pre-cook lentils